 For more on applying for aid as a first-time student, see our Aid Basics and FAQs page.

 Returning students must file the renewal FAFSA by April 15 every year to retain need-based grant awards.
-Students who do not file by the deadline will lose any need-based grant from Iona College.
+Students who do not file by the deadline will lose any need-based grant from Iona University.

 Verification for returning students: If you have been selected for verification of the information you provided on your FAFSA, you will not receive an email about your financial aid award until the verification process is complete.
 Read more about the verification process.